ECGen/coNet/README.md

     variables is based on both their independent occurrences and their
     co-occurrences: *P*(*A*|*B*)=*P*(*A*, *B*)/*P*(*B*) and
     *P*(*B*|*A*)=*P*(*A*, *B*)/*P*(*A*).
--   Also, some values are negative.
-This is because the network is comprised of the difference between the threshold adjusted conditional probabilities minus the observed independent probabilities (i.e. *P*(*A*|*B*)−*P*(*A*)).
-Therefore, if the conditional probability is less than the observed joint probability the resulting "relative" value will be negative, while the opposite results in a positive value for the network.
-The "raw", un-relativized, values can be returned via the *raw* argument.
--   Last, some of the values in the network are zero.
+-   Some of the values in the network are zero.
 This is because `coNet` conducts a test that compares the observed co-occurrences to a theoretical "null" co-occurrence interval.
 If the observed co-occurrences are within the interval, the conditional probability is set equal to the joint probability.
 Then, when relativized, the resulting values are zero (i.e. *P*(*A*, *B*)−*P*(*A*, *B*)=0).
 The threshold for the null interval test can be adjusted using the *ci.p* argument (DEFAULT = 95).
+-   Also, some values are negative.
+This is because the network is comprised of the difference between the interval adjusted conditional probabilities and the observed independent probabilities (i.e. *P*(*A*|*B*)−*P*(*A*)).
+The "raw", un-relativized, values can be returned via the *raw* argument.

 Network comparisons
 -------------------